 - Serve immediately.

-- You can use 1 tsp garlic powder instead of fresh garlic and 1/2 tsp dried ginger powder instead of fresh ginger.
+- You can use 1 teaspoon garlic powder instead of fresh garlic and ½ teaspoon dried ginger powder instead of fresh ginger.

 - This dish has a spicy kick so if you don't like spicy food, please use less cayenne pepper or leave it out.
 If you like the dish to be spicier, add more cayenne pepper.

 - One common issue with cooking shrimp is that sometimes it turns out tough and rubbery.
 Make sure not to over cook the shrimp if you want to avoid rubbery and tough shrimp.
 Shrimp usually needs between 4 to 6 minutes to cook completely.

 - Store the leftovers in an airtight container and refrigerate for up to 2 days.
 Reheat in the microwave or in a pan.